39 Melakhot: Transferring between domains

-For these purposes "transferring" means "removing and depositing".
-So carrying an article out of one domain type and returning to the same domain type, without setting it down in the interim in a different domain type, does not violate this activity.
-However, it is rabbinically prohibited.
+For these purposes "transferring" means both "removing [from one domain type] and depositing [in another domain type]".
+As such, carrying an article out of one domain type and returning to the same domain type, without setting it down in the interim in a different domain type, does not violate this activity.
+However, it is rabbinically prohibited to prevent confusion.

 The definition of an area as public thoroughfare or private domain is related to its degree of enclosure, not solely based on ownership.

 This law is often referred to as carrying.
 This is a misnomer: carrying within a private domain is permitted; and carrying within an open area is biblically permitted (though rabbinically forbidden).

-See further: Chayei Adam Shabbos 47–56.
+See further: Ḥayei Adam Shabbat 47–56.

 Exception: Saving of human life

 When human life is endangered, a Jew is not only allowed, but required, to violate any Sabbath law that stands in the way of saving that person.
 The concept of life being in danger is interpreted broadly; for example, it is mandated that one violate the Sabbath to take a woman in active labor to a hospital.